mfornace/nupack-docs-dev/sources/index.md

 ## Acknowledgments
 We thank all the NUPACK users that have helped out as beta testers over the years, as well as the many NUPACK users that have emailed <support@nupack.org> to request features or report bugs.
-NUPACK is supported by the National Science Foundation (NSF-OAC-1835414) and by the Beckman Institute at Caltech (PMTC).
-NUPACK has previously been supported by the National Science Foundation (NSF-CCF-1317694, NSF-CCF-0832824, NSF-CHE-0533064, NSF-DMS-0506468, NSF-CAREER-0448835),
-by the Gordon and Betty Moore Foundation (GBMF2809), by the John Simon Guggenheim Memorial Foundation, by the National Institutes of Health (P50 HG004071), by the Ralph M. Parsons Foundation, and by the Charles Lee Powell Foundation.
+NUPACK is supported by the National Science Foundation (CTMC NSF-CHE-2317395, XSEDE NSF-ACI-1548562) and by the Beckman Institute at Caltech (PMTC).
+NUPACK has previously been supported by the National Science Foundation (Software Elements NSF-OAC-1835414, INSPIRE NSF-CHE-1643606, Expeditions in Computing NSF-CCF-0832824, Expeditions in Computing NSF-CCF-1317694, Chemical Bonding Center NSF-CHE-0533064, Multiscale Modeling NSF-DMS-0506468, Information Technology Research NSF-CCF-0204932, CAREER NSF-CCF-0448835), by the National Institutes of Health (CEGS P50 HG004071, National Research Service Award T32 GM007616), by the Gordon and Betty Moore Foundation (GBMF2809), by the Schmidt Academy for Software Engineering at Caltech, by the AWS/IST cloud credit program at Caltech, by the John Simon Guggenheim Memorial Foundation, by the National Institutes of Health (P50 HG004071), by the Ralph M. Parsons Foundation, and by the Charles Lee Powell Foundation.